 Districts can develop their own AB 167/216 graduation eligibility certification letter (e.g., West Covina 216 Graduation Notification Letter) or use the letter found in the Foster Youth Education Toolkit: Sample Notification Letter.
-Certification must be provided to the youth, education rights holder, and social worker/probation officer within 30 days of the youth enrolling in the new school.
+Certification must be provided to the youth, education rights holder, and social worker/probation officer within 30 days of the youth enrolling in the new school, within 30 days of the start of the following school year if a youth is found ineligible due to credits, and within 30 days of any request for certification.